-Even when an aircraft tire is properly inflated and operated at moderate taxi speeds, the heat generation will always exceed the heat dissipated.
+A Even when an aircraft tire is properly inflated and operated at moderate taxi speeds, the heat generation will always exceed the heat dissipated.
 (This is indicated by the ever increasing slope of the lines.)
 The farther the taxi distance, the hotter the tires will be at the start of the take-off.

-This chart shows the effect of underinflation coupled with the high speed taxiing.
-Compare the heat generation between a tire run at 32% deflection in Chart C and this one run at 40% deflection.
+B This chart shows the effect of underinflation coupled with the high speed taxiing.
+A comparison is made between a tire run at 32% deflection and one run at 40% deflection.
 Not only is the slope of the 40% deflection curves much steeper (due to higher rate of heat generation) than the 32% curve, but the 40% deflection tire blew out in the lower sidewall after traveling about 30,000 feet.